All Episodes

 That has been consistent.

-But he said one of the reasons why they shouldn't reveal uh further details right now was regular ongoing public disclosures also pose the risk that as further information develops, answers provided on this periodic basis may be incomplete.
+But he said one of the reasons why they shouldn't reveal further details right now was regular ongoing public disclosures also pose the risk that as further information develops, answers provided on this periodic basis may be incomplete.

-When the White House did release a statement, the president spoke out on January 9th, the risk of incompletion was a function of the White House's decision not to share all the information anew, in fact, because we knew on uh November 2nd and the first discovery was made, we knew the second discovery was made on December 20th.
+When the White House did release a statement, the president spoke out on January 9th, the risk of incompletion was a function of the White House's decision not to share all the information it knew, in fact, because we knew on November 2nd and the first discovery was made.

 So there's a risk of incompletion, but will you concede that it's the White House that has been incomplete in its provision of information when it did choose to speak up publicly on January 9th?

-And I would refer you to the White House Council's office.
+And I would refer you to the White House council's office.

-I have to get in and have to say this.
+Sarah, I have to get into this.

-Uh you you seem much more measured about this than with the Trump documents because you call for transparency with the Trump documents.
+You seem much more measured about this than with the Trump documents because you call for transparency with the Trump documents.

 Yes, for President Trump.

-That's exactly right.
+That's exactly what I'm saying.

-What were you thinking?
+Next year, Corvette, what were you thinking?

-People and by the way, my Corvette's in a locked garage.
+But as I said earlier this week, people, and by the way, my Corvette's in a locked garage.

 Okay, so it's not like you're sitting out in the street.

-But anyway, yes, as well as my Corvette.
+Yes, as well as my Corvette.

-It just doesn't get any crazier than this, but that's what uh you come to expect from Liberal Democrats.
+It just doesn't get any crazier than this, but that's what you come to expect from Liberal Democrats.

-All right, 800 941 Sean is our number.
+All right, 800-941-Sean is our number.

-Hey Paul, how are you?
+Hey, Paul, how are you?

 Glad you called, sir.

-Um doing great, Sean.
+I'm doing great, Sean.

 It's great to talk to you.